carlarbj/airplane_accidents_study/README.md

 # Questions that still need answer and other topics to study.
- Why was there a rise in the number of occurrences in private flights between 2019 and 2020;
+ - Why was there a rise in the number of occurrences in private flights between 2019 and 2020;
- Further investigaation on Approach occurrences, which is the second most fatal phase.
+ - Further investigation on Approach occurrences, which is the second most fatal phase.